AdrianKubica/rest_api_rec/README.md

 - testing environments: simply run `pytest` command,
 - linter to check project consistency with PEP8: simply run `flake8` command.

-There is also TravisCI configuration for Github which is able to make integrity tests after each commit push to Github.
+There is also TravisCI configuration for Github which is able to make integrity tests after each commit pushed to Github.
 If integrity tests are correct, you can for example prepare production ready builds and send it to http://hub.docker/hub.

 There is also much more options to run robust instances of this project.